AhmadAbuyahya/stylixir/README.md

 ## Description

-**Stylixir** is a web-based app that makes it easy generates random, unique and beautiful patterns using CSS.
+**Stylixir** is a web-based app that makes it easy to generate random, unique and beautiful patterns using CSS.
 It creates a variety of dynamic patterns based on randomized values for colors, shapes, and spacing, providing visually interesting results with the click of a button.
 It's a simple project that showcases the power of CSS for creating art-like visuals without relying on external libraries or frameworks.

 ## Features